CORMAC JONES

 Icons of St. Brendan:

-These icons, acquired from the web, feature no tonsure inaccuracies.
+These icons, acquired from the web, feature no tonsure inaccuracies only because they depict the saint as either naturally bald or hooded.
 The bottom icon is Dutch; a nice, full-color reproduction of it (with the Dutch digitally replaced with English) was printed on the back cover of the Saint Herman Calendar 2003 (Platina, Calif.: St. Herman of Alaska Brotherhood), dedicated to the saints of Ireland.

 On St. Ailbe: